Leroy Comrie: New York State Senate

 Accepting a sizable pay cut, in 2014, Comrie challenged Malcolm Smith for the New York Senate after his corruption charges and questionable loyalty to the Democratic Party began calls for his replacement.
 He defeated Smith in the Democratic Party primary election by a landslide.
 Following his election to the NYS Senate, Comrie helped lead the search to appoint his replacement as Deputy Borough President eventually selecting Melva Miller, the Queens Borough President's director of economic development and Southeast Queens resident, to the post.

 Upon taking office, Comrie was appointed Ranking Member on the Elections Committee and Consumer Protection Committee.

 2016 Democratic National Convention

-Comrie was also selected to be a delegate at the 2016 Democratic National Convention for the New York State 5th Congressional District.
+Comrie was also selected to be a delegate at the 2016 Democratic National Convention for the New York's 5th congressional district.
 Following the election of President Trump, Comrie joined Democrats across the State of New York to call for the Independent Democratic Conference of 8 State Senators to stop supporting the Republican Conference.
 He even began to vocally protest the institution by participating in town halls organized by their opponents.
 At one of these town halls, Comrie called his colleague, the Northeast Queens Senator Tony Avella, "the single most selfish person that I've ever met on a lot of different levels ...
 He has not reached out to me at all in any type of collegial fashion."